gamedevware/charon/docs/unreal_engine/overview.rst

 ===============

 To begin using this plugin, the initial step involves installing the plugin from the Unreal Engine Marketplace.
-Once installed, you'll need to `enable the plugin<https://docs.unrealengine.com/5.2/en-US/working-with-plugins-in-unreal-engine/>`_ for your project through the project settings.
+Once installed, you'll need to `enable the plugin <https://docs.unrealengine.com/5.2/en-US/working-with-plugins-in-unreal-engine/>`_ for your project through the project settings.
 Following this, a rebuild of your project's source code is necessary.
 The final step in the setup process is the creation of your first game data file.

 Installation
 ^^^^^^^^^^^^

-1. Add to cart `Charon plugin<https://www.unrealengine.com/marketplace/en-US/product/customizable-flock-system-niagara-animals>`_ in the Unreal Engine Marketplace.
+1. Add to cart `Charon plugin <https://www.unrealengine.com/marketplace/en-US/product/customizable-flock-system-niagara-animals>`_ in the Unreal Engine Marketplace.
-2. Follow the `instruction<https://docs.unrealengine.com/5.2/en-US/working-with-plugins-in-unreal-engine/>`_ on installing plugin into your project.
+2. Follow the `instruction <https://docs.unrealengine.com/5.2/en-US/working-with-plugins-in-unreal-engine/>`_ on installing plugin into your project.
 3. Rebuild project source code.
-4. Enable plugin in "Edit -> Plugins..." if needed.
+4. Enable plugin in **Edit -> Plugins...** if needed.

 Core Concepts
 =============